 Jungfrau Railways, in collaboration with the Chaplin’s World museum, unveiled an ice statue of Chaplin in the Ice Palace on the Jungfraujoch – Top of Europe, in his memory.
 The unveiling was part of a series of commemorations that marked the 40th death anniversary of the movie legend.
 The British sculptor John Doubleday, who chiefly uses bronze for his sculptures, worked meticulously on it for eight months.
 All these days, his work remained hidden behind a wall of ice at an altitude of 11,332 feet.

-He along with Charlie Chaplin’s son Eugene unveiled the ice statue.
+John Doubleday along with Charlie Chaplin’s son Eugene unveiled the ice statue.
 The statue would further delight visitors to Jungfraujoch all year round.
 When I asked him about the difficulties faced in making this sculpture, he whispered in my ears, “I don’t think I’d make many ice sculptures.
-It’s way too cold to work on!” 🙂
+It’s way too cold here to work on!” 😀

 On way to Jungfrau by train, I met with school children between ages 10 to 12.
 They were dressed as the comedian, complete with bowler hat, suit, moustaches, cane and his bow-legged gait.
 They had won some contests and were going to be part of this event.
 It was a great fun to interact with them in my broken French. 🙂

-Fly direct to Zurich from Mumbai by Swiss International Air Lines and connect to Vevey, Interlaken and Jungfrau by Swiss Rail.
+Fly direct to Zurich from Mumbai by Swiss International Air Lines and connect to Vevey, Interlaken and Jungfrau by either Swiss Rail or by road.

 Modern Times Hotel on the highway in Vevey is convenient for motorists.
 It is dedicated to the Charlie Chaplin theme.
 In Interlaken, I stayed in Grand Hotel Victoria – Jungfrau.